In conversation with JONATHAN HEPFER (Nice, France - 2011)

 For me, the most important thing is always what is written.
 One must first play every note as it is written!
 Afterwards, if I have a good grasp of the score, I can, like a great pianist, develop my own interpretation.
 Because it’s my life, my spirit, it is my love – mon âme – my soul.

-Around ’68, in the Rue d’Université (ORTF), a Greek composer named Marius Constant arrived, and then something important began.
-And he formed an ensemble called Musique Vivante.
-And Drouet, Masson and I all played; it was always the same percussionists!
+Around 1968, in the Rue d’Université (ORTF – Office de Radiodiffusion Télévion Française), a Greek composer named Marius Constant arrived on the scene – he was an important figure in the landscape of French music.
+And Marius formed an ensemble called Musique Vivante, which Drouet, Masson and I all played in.
+I told you: it was always the same percussionists!
 (Laughs)

-One person worth mentioning at this point is Claude Samuel.
-He was really somebody who did a tremendous amount for contemporary music.
+Another person worth mentioning at this point is Claude Samuel.
+He was really somebody who did a tremendous amount for contemporary music in France during this period.
 This whole scene began in ’62 or ’63 at the Rue d’Université.
 And after this scene was established, Claude Samuel founded a big festival for contemporary music in Royan, where Messiaen, Stockhausen and Xenakis would all come.
 Messiaen was in a different position than the other composers, because his career was already well established, but for the younger composers, this festival was an explosion.
 Atomique!
 (Laughs) Because we began with nothing – and suddenly, something emerged!
-Ensembles and festivals; it all began to take shape!
+Ensembles and festivals; an entire culture began to take shape!

-For me, it was all a dream, you understand?
+For me, it was all a dream, you know?
 I was working with the biggest, most important composers in second part of twentieth century at that time.
-It was a dream.
 Of course, I arrived just when it all was starting to happen in Paris.
-More so – at that moment – even than in Germany.
+More so, at that moment, even than in Germany.
 Although, of course, much was also still going on in Germany, which always had so much going on in contemporary music.
 But in Paris, many things were happening.
 What more could I ask for?

 For example, 14 Stations, which was the first piece I played after Zyklus, lasted twenty-eight minutes!
 I had to think about everything, because it was a big risk.
 I didn’t want to say it to Marius Constant, but I wondered: if the public doesn’t like the piece after fifteen minutes, and they begin to boo and yell for the piece to stop, what would I do then?
 But no!
-It was a fantastic success!
+It turned out that there was nothing to worry about; the performance was a fantastic success!

-I played this piece, along with the Bartok Sonata with Jean-Pierre Drouet and Katia and Marielle Labèque (and the Ballets Blaska) at the theater of Pierre Cardin (the Éspace Cardin), near the front part of the Champs Elysées.
-Pierre Cardin liked new things, and I was even dressed like him.
-This must have been in ’70, just after Royan (December 17, 1970 - review in Le Monde).
+In one very special performance I remember well from around that time, I played The 14 Stations on the same program as the Bartók Sonata, which I played with Jean-Pierre Drouet, Katia and Marielle Labèque and the Ballets Blaska at the theater of Pierre Cardin (the Éspace Cardin), near the front part of the Champs Elysées.
+Pierre Cardin liked new things, and they even dressed me in his clothes for that performance!
+This must have been in ’70, just after Royan (*N.B.
+Date of performance: December 17, 1970 in Le Monde.*).

-And I recorded this piece with Marius Constant and Musique Vivante.
+I eventually recorded The 14 Stations with Marius Constant and Musique Vivante.
 Marius Constant was incredibly important in my life.
 To me, he was one of the great composers of that era, although he's not very well known.
 He’s dead now, but toward the end of his life, he was at the Academie Française, like Messiaen.

 It was a great pleasure for me all that the young composers in Paris grew to know me very well.
 You know why?
 Because at the conservatory, Messiaen would analyze my recording of The 14 Stations.
 So, the students would listen to my record, and every time I had a concert, a young composer would come and speak with me, telling me that he knew my recordings.
 Nowadays, you cannot find this record anywhere.
 The same is true of my recording of Psappha.